learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 }
 ```

-Since the data that represents the color of the two `Child` components live in `Parent`, we should that that data down as props:
+Since the data that represents the color of the two `Child` components lives in `Parent`, we should pass that data down as props:

 ```js
 render() {